FabmanHQ/fabman-api/sections/bridges.md

 If the `allowed` access response contains `stopped: true`, then usage session was implicitly stopped (as if the bridge had sent a `/stop` request right after the `/access` request).
 The bridge should behave as if it just submitted a successful `/stop` request, (i.e., discard the new `sessionId` and don’t send a `/stop` request for this session).
 This feature is used for door bridges to avoid having to send two requests whenever someone opens the door.
 The bridge can simply send a `/access` request and, if it receives a `allowed` response, open the door for a few seconds without having to send a separate `/stop` request.

-Access responses of any other type (e.g., `denied` or `message`) will _never_ contain a `sessionId` and should never affect the session ID that’s currently stored on the bridge.
+Access responses of any other type (e.g. `denied` or `message`) will _never_ contain a `sessionId` and should never affect the session ID that’s currently stored on the bridge.

 ## Bridge configuration